HOME

 Keep it in the kitchen if possible so it doesn't get too chilled and the yeast is kept happy.

-6. After about a week, stir it around with your wooden spoon again and TASTE IT. this gives you a first indication of whether you have added enough apples.
-If it is watery and bland, you need more sour apples.
-(I often use crab apples from the hedgerow at this stage if I don't have enough cookers -perhaps 4 ozs per gallon).
+6. After about a week, stir it around with your wooden spoon again and TASTE IT.
+(Use a tablespoon or wash the wooden spoon before re-immersing it in the brew).
+This gives you a first indication of whether you have added enough acid.
+If it is watery and bland, you need more sour apples, frozen solid as before.
+(I often use crab apples at this stage if I don't have enough cookers -perhaps 8 oz per gallon at a time, added in batches over several days, until it tastes fairly strong and appley.
+One year I used damsons - it tasted good but the cider was pink!).

-7.Continue to stir every day or two. now....as the sugar gets used up, you'll notice the taste getting drier and harsher.
-You can add a little more sugar to keep the brew 'alive' - say a couple of teaspoonfuls each day - until you think 'right- the taste is getting quite pleasant...'.
+7.Continue to stir every day or two.
+Now....as the sugar gets used up, you'll notice the taste getting drier and harsher.
+You can add a little more sugar to keep the brew 'alive' - say a couple of heaped tablespoonfuls each day - until you think 'right- the taste is starting to get quite pleasant...'.

 (1lb per gallon makes a commercial strength cider.
 Add more sugar - up to 2lb in small portions - and you get a drink approaching the strength of a wine.
 The choice is yours.)